ways/BlueDo/README.md

 * Check for bluetooth, disable controls if missing
 * Stop device scanning when minimized
 * Minimize to systray
-* About
-* Option to run 'here' or 'away' command on exit.
+* Run 'here' command on exit and disable.
 * Unit tests
 * Preliminary icon is a mashup of two icons from Yaru.
 Find out license, or replace.